toshiro-en-miyamoto/widgets/vscode/MAC.md

 # Apple Command Line Tools
+- The C++ toolchain for mac osx
   - Git is provided by the tool
   - Home-brew requires the tool
 - developer.apple.com/download/more/
   - Command Line Tools (macOS 10.13) for X code
 - install the tool
 ```
     $ g++ --version